Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity in deformed Kagome lattice antiferromagnet Rb Cu SnF

 \subsection{Optical conductivity}

-{ For the optical conductivity computation, we {construct} $\mathbfcal{P}$ in (\ref{eq:P_eff_symm}) for the 12-site unit cell of the pinwheel VBS order.
-As mentioned in Sec. \ref{sec:kagome_optical_conductivity}, we determine the coefficient ${\bf M}_{ij}$ for independent bonds in {a} unit cell and generate other coefficients by applying symmetry operations of the system.
-In the 12-site unit cell of the pinwheel VBS order, there are four independent bonds that are not related {by} symmetries.
+For the optical conductivity computation, we find $\mathbfcal{P}$ in Eq. (\ref{eq:P_eff_symm}) for the 12-site unit cell of the pinwheel VBS phase.
+As mentioned in Sec. \ref{sec:kagome_optical_conductivity}, we determine the coefficient ${\bf M}_{ij}$ for independent bonds in a unit cell and generate other coefficients by applying symmetry operations of the system.
+In the 12-site unit cell of the pinwheel VBS state, there are four independent bonds that are not related by symmetries.
 These four bonds are marked with thick, light blue line in Fig. \ref{fig:deformed_kagome_lattice_unit_cell} with four spins in the bonds being labelled with $p,q,r,s$.
-For the four bonds, the coefficients $\{ {\bf M}_{ij} \}$ {are explicitly calculated to be}
+For the four bonds, the coefficients $\{ {\bf M}_{ij} \}$ are explicitly calculated to be

 where